cms-ml/documentation/content/inference/particlenet.md

 <figcaption>The full architecture of the ParticleNet model.
 We'll walk through the details in the following sections.</figcaption>
 </figure>

 On this page, we introduce several user-specific aspects of the ParticleNet model.
-We cover the following items in four sections:
+We cover the following items in three sections:

 1. **[An introduction to ParticleNet](#introduction-to-particlenet)**, including
-    - a general description of ParticleNet,
+    - a general description of ParticleNet
-    - the advantages brought from the architecture by concept,
+    - the advantages brought from the architecture by concept
-    - a sketch of ParticleNet applications in CMS and other relevant works.
+    - a sketch of ParticleNet applications in CMS and other relevant works

 2. **[An introduction to `Weaver` and model implementations](#introduction-to-weaver-and-model-implementations)**, introduced in a step-by-step manner:
-    - building three network models and understand them from the technical side; using the out-of-the-box commands to run these examples on a benchmark task.
+    - build three network models and understand them from the technical side; use the out-of-the-box commands to run these examples on a benchmark task.
 The three networks are (1) a simple feed-forward NN, (2) a DeepAK8 model (based on 1D CNN), and eventually (3) the ParticleNet model (based on DGCNN).
-    - making the comparison plots.
+    - try to reproduce the original performance and make the ROC plots.

     ==This section is friendly to the ML newcomers.
 The goal is to help readers understand the underlying structure of the "ParticleNet".==